 Andrew W. Ward has served as a director of USA Compression GP, LLC since June 2011.
-Mr. Ward has served as a Principal of Riverstone from 2002 until 2004, as a Managing Director since January 2005 and as a Partner and Managing Director since July 2009, where he focuses on the firm's investment in the midstream sector of the energy industry.
+Mr. Ward has served as a Principal of Riverstone from 2002 until 2004, and as a Managing Director since January 2005, where he oversees the firm's investment in the midstream sector of the energy industry.
 Mr. Ward served on the boards of directors of Buckeye and MainLine Management LLC from May 2004 to June 2006.
 Mr. Ward has also served on the board of directors of Gibson Energy Inc. since 2008 and Niska Gas Storage Partners LLC since May 2006.
 Mr. Ward received his AB from Dartmouth College and received his M.B.A from the UCLA Anderson School of Management.